Indianapolis Violent Crimes Lawyer

 - Battery is a Level 5 felony if it results in serious bodily injury, if the offender commits it with deadly weapon, if it results in injury to a pregnant woman, if it is a second offense against the same victim, or if it causes bodily injury to a public safety official, someone under the age of 14, a disabled person, or an endangered adult.
 Battery can escalate all the way to a Level 2 felony if it results in the death of a minor or an endangered adult.

 - Domestic battery is a separate charge, in which a person knowingly and maliciously touches an individual who is or was a spouse, living as a spouse, or someone the defendant has a child in common with.
 Domestic battery can range from a Class A misdemeanor to a Level 6 felony depending on the situation.
+Speak to one of our Indianapolis domestic violence lawyers if you have additional questions.

 Someone in Indiana could also face charges of aggravated battery, criminal recklessness, hazing, provocation, overpass mischief, or strangulation under the same section of law, called “Battery and Related Offenses.”
 Penalties for different forms of battery can range from days to years in prison, as well as thousands of dollars in fines and a permanent criminal record.
 The penalties are worse for more serious violent crimes, such as murder or rape.
 It’s imperative to talk to our criminal defense lawyers in Indianapolis as soon as you can after police arrest you for a violent crime.
 Prompt legal action could save you from serious trouble.